2.12 Unit Test The Players Part 1: Exact Answer & Steps

 Once you've got basic coverage, start adding tests for bugs you've actually seen:

 This is where unit testing player code really shines.
-You find a weird edge case in production, you write a test for it, and now it's caught forever Still holds up..
+You find a weird edge case in production, you write a test for it, and now it's caught forever It's one of those things that adds up.
+Practical, not theoretical..

 Common Mistakes (And What Most People Get Wrong)